vbilopav/iHipsterJS/src/ihjs/README.md

 </html>
 ```

-If you want cool and modern SPA (Single Page) application (Single Page) you can just declare it in your templates like this:
+If you want cool and modern SPA (Single Page) application - you can just declare it in your templates like this:

 ```html